nikolaiser/kent/README.md

 nix shell github:nikolaiser/kent
 ```

+2. Modify the flake that you want to use kubernetes secrets in. `kent` uses the following mechanism for passing the secrets.
+First it creates a temporary file and writes the secrets to it as a json.
+To avoid leaking the secrets into nix store, another temporary file is created and the first file's path is written into it.
+This file is then passed to the flake using `--override-input`

-2. Modify the flake that you want to use kubernetes secrets in.
-By default `kent` will pass secret values the input called `kent`, however it can be overridden (see Reference)
+By default `kent` will pass this file to the input called `kent`, however it can be overridden (see Reference)

 ```nix
 {